Geoffrey Fieger

-Geoffrey Fieger is an American attorney based in Southfield, Michigan.
+Geoffrey Fieger (born December 23, 1950) is an American attorney based in Southfield, Michigan.
 Fieger is the founder of the law firm Fieger Law, and is an occasional legal commentator for NBC and MSNBC.
 His practice focuses on personal injury, civil rights litigation and medical malpractice cases.

 Fieger served as the defense attorney for Jack Kevorkian and was an unsuccessful Democratic nominee for governor of Michigan in 1998.

 On March 1, 2024, Fieger's wife released a statement saying he was diagnosed with a heart condition that required surgery, and afterward he suffered a stroke.
 His long time law partner, James Harrington, is currently running Fieger Law, while Fieger is recovering and in rehabilitation.

 Early life and family

-Fieger grew up in Oak Park, Michigan, a northern suburb of Detroit, Michigan, the son of June Beth (née Oberer) and Bernard Julian Fieger.
+Fieger was born in Detroit, Michigan, grew up in suburban Oak Park, the son of June Beth (née Oberer) and Bernard Julian Fieger.
 Fieger's father was Jewish, and his mother was of Norwegian descent.
-He earned B.A.
-(Theater, 1974) and M.A.
-(Speech) degrees from the University of Michigan, Ann Arbor, in 1976 and his J.D. from the Detroit College of Law (now the Michigan State University College of Law) in 1979.
+He earned Bachelor of Arts (1974) and Master of Arts (1976) degrees from the University of Michigan, followed by a Juris Doctor degree from the Detroit College of Law in 1979.

-Fieger and his wife Kathleen have three children and live in Bloomfield Hills, Michigan.
+Fieger is a Unitarian.
+He and his wife Kathleen have three children and live in Bloomfield Hills, Michigan.
 Fieger is the older brother of Doug Fieger, lead vocalist of the late-'70s/early-'80s rock group The Knack, best known for their hit song "My Sharona" in 1979.